graphcore/examples/applications/popart/bert/bert_data/README.md

 **1) Homemade BookCorpus**

-Acquire the Homemade BookCorpus scripts from github and install their requirements:
+The Homemade BookCorpus scripts can be downloaded from github and setup:
 ```bash
 git clone https://github.com/soskek/bookcorpus.git ~/bookcorpus
 cd ~/bookcorpus